theolivenbaum/resin/README.md

 ## What is this?

-A vector space model [search engine](https://didyougogo.com) with a simple boolean query language that handles big data with a breeze because of it's relatively simple language model.
+A vector space model [search engine](https://didyougogo.com) with a simple boolean query language that handles big data well because of it's relatively simple language model.

 ## Bag-of-characters model